Cordelia A. Greene: Early life and education

 Cordelia Agnes Greene was born in Lyons, New York, July 5, 1831.
 Her parents were Doctor Jabez Greene and his wife Phila.

-All of her paternal and maternal ancestors were of New England birth and for generations had been Quakers.
-Her mother, a native of Uxbridge, Massachusetts, was a direct descendant of the Southwick family of which Lawrence and Cassandra Southwick were early members.
-Cassandra Southwick was persecuted for her faith in 1658.
-Cordelia's father was son of David Greene, of Rhode Island.
+Her paternal and maternal ancestors were of New England birth and for generations had been Quakers.
+Her mother, a native of Uxbridge, Massachusetts, was a direct descendant of the Southwick family, of which Lawrence and Cassandra Southwick were early members.
+Her father was son of David Greene, of Rhode Island.
 Cordelia had three younger brothers, David, George and Frank.

 Until she was twelve years old, Cordelia lived on a farm near Lyons, New York.

-The family attended the Methodist "meeting-house" nearest the farm, the marriage of Mr. and Mrs. Greene "out of meeting" having caused them to lose their good and regular standing with the Quakers.
-When Cordelia was about 12 years old, the family moved to the village and attended the Presbyterian Church, with which the parents united.
-She was wont to say that she believed she was one-third Quaker, one-third Methodist, and one-third Presbyterian.
+The Greene family attended the Methodist "meeting-house" nearest their farm, the marriage of Mr. and Mrs. Greene "out of meeting" having caused them to lose their standing with the Quaker community.
+When Greene was about 12 years old, the family moved to the village and attended the Presbyterian Church, with which the parents united.
+Greene is recorded as saying that she believed she was one-third Quaker, one-third Methodist, and one-third Presbyterian.

 Doctor Jabez Greene was a trustee of the Lyons public school, and largely through his advocacy, it became a graded school.
-Cordelia did well in all her classes, and was especially fond of history.
+Cordelia reportedly did well in all her classes, and was especially fond of history.

-At the age of 16, Cordelia received a teacher's certificate from the county.
-The family removed to Pike, New York, and the young teacher, for one summer, taught a country school.
+At the age of 16, Greene received a teacher's certificate from the county.
+The family moved to Pike, New York, and Greene taught a country school for one summer.
 She boarded around and was paid US$3 per week.

-In 1849, the Greenes came to Castile, New York.
-Doctor Jabez Greene, well-versed in the Hydrotherapy methods of living, purchased an inn in Castile, of General John D. Landon, and established a medical institute known as "The Water Cure".
+In 1849, the Greenes moved to Castile, New York.
+Doctor Jabez Greene, well-versed in Hydrotherapy, purchased an inn in Castile from General John D. Landon, and established a medical institute known as "The Water Cure."

-For some months Cordelia had lung trouble, which so affected her voice, that it never fully regained its strength.
+For some months, Greene had lung trouble, which so affected her voice, that it never fully regained its strength.
 Under her father's care, she improved steadily, and after regaining her health, entered the Woman's Medical College of Pennsylvania, in Philadelphia.
 Business reverses had come to her father, and by her own efforts in caring for the sick, Cordelia earned the money to pay her college expenses.
 After two years of study spent in this college, Cordelia, through the influence of Doctor Henry Foster, of Clifton Springs Sanitarium, obtained an opportunity to assist in a large sanitarium in Cleveland, Ohio, and at the same time pursue her studies in the Western Reserve University.
 Her vacations were spent at the Clifton Springs Sanitarium.
 In 1855, she was graduated with honor from the Western Reserve University, and received her title of M.D.
 Her thesis, A Thesis on Prolapsus Uteri: And Other Malpositions of the Abdominal & Pelvic Viscera, was published in 1856.
 There were four women and fifty men in the graduating class.
 Cordelia's friendship with two of them, Dr. Marie Zakrzewska, of Boston, and Dr. Elizabeth Griselle, of Salem, Ohio, was life-long.